 A course in which instruction is conducted solely online within The Citadel’s approved learning management system (Canvas).
 Students complete coursework “asynchronously,” meaning not at the same time, but within deadlines.
-Most online courses should be coded this way unless awarded prior approval to be Online Synchronous.

 - Faculty will post online office hours in the course syllabus.

 - Days/times/room locations are NOT listed in the course schedule as there are no meeting times.